georgeSlks/Finance-Tracker/README.md

 # Finance-Tracker
 This project is a Finance Management API built with FastAPI.
 It provides endpoints for managing users, transactions, budgets, and categories.
-The app connects to a PostgreSQL database and offers a Swagger UI for interactive API testing.
+The app integrates with a PostgreSQL database and offers a Swagger UI for interactive API testing.

 # API Endpoints
 The following are the API routes available in the app: